Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 DEPENDENCY INJECTION

+Our Repository classes and Context class must be used with Dependency injection !!!!!!!!

 We can use Dependency injection with iterfaces and without interfaces.
 -->see BookRepository (without interface)
 -->see LanguageRepository - ILanguageRepository (interface)